-Looking For a New GMC Acadia in your area?
+Looking for a Used Acadia in your area?

 The 2012 GMC Acadia crossover vehicle carries up to 8 passengers in its well-equipped cabin and achieves a good balance between SUV and sedan, with the right mix of styling, versatility, functionality and value for families.The Bad